hmdprs/data-scientist/README.md

 - Some models, like the **XGBoost** model, provides better performance when tuned well with the right parameters (but which requires some skill to get the right model parameters).

 ### [Exercise: Machine Learning Competitions](https://www.kaggle.com/kernels/fork/1259198)
+Enter the world of machine learning competitions to keep improving and see your progress

 - Train
   - Load Train Data